ChrisRoark/beagle_scraper/README.md

 # Beagle Scraper

-Python Scraper developed with BeautifulSoup for product categories and listing
+Ecommerce and product categories scraper developed in Python and BeautifoulSoup4

 ## Getting Started